Best Multimeters (March 2020) – Top Picks & Reviews

 Now let’s go back in time and understand the oldest form of multimeters and that’s the analog multimeter.
 While analog multimeters are still sold in stores today, we do not suggest purchasing analog multimeters as they are more difficult to get accurate measurements and tend to get uncalibrated easily.

 An analog multimeter doesn’t have a digital screen but rather a measurement range with a bar that moves to show the range of the current.
 You can think of this similar to a weighing scale at home.
-In the past, most of them when you stepped on had a circular disk that moved to show how much you weigh, but now they all have a digital screen which is more effective and accurate.
+In the past, most of them when you stepped on had a circular disk that moved to show how much you weigh, but now they all have a digital screen that is more effective and accurate.

-While it’s important that you know these exist when you’re making a purchase, we still suggest to go with a multimeter with a digital screen that has the more advanced technology.
+While it’s important that you know these exist when you’re making a purchase, we still suggest to go with a multimeter with a digital screen that has more advanced technology.

 If you’re still stuck with what multimeter to get, read further on each of our guides for the best digital multimeters and clamp multimeters to help you decide more.